grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] Fix that the Gnat's docking collar should be _inside_ the Prospect's --- so it can be welded by Chips when it leaks.
 Also, seems more likely, like fitting a lego piece together or something.
 * [ ] find and remove 'inches' and 'feet' references
 * [ ] make sure you are consistent about 'explosive mines' 'explosive warheads' 'magnetic explosives' etc
+* [ ] makes sure Shakes learns that Chips left the Prospect
 * [ ] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
 Owen turns out to be right.
 Percy doesn't apologize
 	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.
 	* I like that this will play in later when they decide what to do if they find out that Owen slept with the ramming sub's captain's wife.